ashandish/Bike_Sharing_Linear_Model/README.md

 ## Technologies Used
-Following Python Libraries are used during the code development:
+Following Python Libraries are used during the code development: matplotlib, seaborn, sklearn, statsmodels, numpy, pandas
-Matplotlib
-seaborn
-sklearn
-statsmodels
-numpy
-pandas

 ## Conclusions